UdSAES/dwd_data_access/README.md

 ```

 ### Docker
-To use dwd_forecast_service with docker, the repository includes a Dockerfile to build a docker image based on alpine.
+To use dwd_data_access with docker, the repository includes a Dockerfile to build a docker image based on alpine.
 To use the docker image the following configuration needs to be done on startup:
 * mount source directory of `dwd_data_crawler` (see env `DATA_ROOT_PATH`) to `/mnt/dwd_raw_data`
 * mount target directory for newest forecasts of points of interests (see env `NEWEST_FORECAST_ROOT_PATH`) to `/mnt/forecast_cache`
 * mount directory of configuration files (i.e. directory where pois.json and vois.json are stored) to `/mnt/configuration`